SymphonyCRM version 8 now includes a new module to address and log all client and prospective client requests related to data privacy.

 The advent of the data privacy manager (DPM) - SymphonyCRM added a new role within the platform to review requests and mark records for erasure.

 Easy access to stored Client data - Symphony introduces a Personal Information Log feature that captures the sources of client data input and modifications.
-Accounting firms can send the personal data within the PI Log to data subjects upon request.
+Legal and accounting firms can send the personal data within the PI Log to data subjects upon request.

 Flagging Clients who object to data processing - Users can “flag” anyone who requests that their personal data is not used in profiling or automated business processes.
 This is then used as a filter in campaigns and reports.